shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/LightingAgent/README.md

 User can create a config file using the tcc-config-web-tool: https://tcc-configuration-tool.web.app/ and following instruction from the tcc-userguide https://tcc-userguide.readthedocs.io/en/latest/

-## Install and activate volttron environment
+## Install and activate VOLTTRON environment
-Refer following volttron readthedocs for Installing, starting and activating volttron environment: https://volttron.readthedocs.io/en/develop/introduction/platform-install.html
+For installing, starting, and activating the VOLTTRON environment, refer to the following VOLTTRON readthedocs: https://volttron.readthedocs.io/en/develop/introduction/platform-install.html

 ## Installing and Running Lighting Agent